Disorders of potassium homeostasis

 Hypokalaemia—enhanced discussion of (1) association with hypomagnesaemia and treatment in this circumstance; (2) investigative approach, with use of the urinary potassium to creatinine ratio or calculation of the transtubular potassium concentration gradient (TTKG) to differentiate renal and non-renal causes; (3) channelopathies as the basis for at least some cases of thyrotoxic periodic paralysis.

 Hyperkalaemia—only minor changes to this section of the chapter required and made.

-Oxford Medicine requires a subscription or purchase to access the full text of books within the service.
-Public users can however freely search the site and view the abstracts and keywords for each book and chapter.
+Access to the complete content on Oxford Medicine Online requires a subscription or purchase.
+Public users are able to search the site and view the abstracts and keywords for each book and chapter without a subscription.

 If you have purchased a print title that contains an access token, please see the token for information about how to register your code.